 Liquid body washes are made with synthetic detergents, fragrances, and preservatives that provide no benefits to our bodies and are harmful to the environment.

 Obviously, I am natural "bar soap" biased!

-I even carry a little muslin bag with small one-time-use soap scraps to use in public bathrooms.
+I even carry a little muslin bag or tin with small one-time-use soap scraps to use in public bathrooms.
 (Another great reason to purchase our Scrap Sacks when they are available)

 I never doubted the cleanliness of a natural soap bar, but after all of my research on liquid soaps and soap dispensers, I am now more convinced than ever--I will take a natural bar of soap over liquid soap any day.